terkelg/awesome-creative-coding/readme.md

 - [Graphics Programming Projects](http://graphicscodex.com/projects/projects/index.html) - Book about 3D computational graphics by Morgan McGuire.
 - [On Generative Algorithms](http://inconvergent.net/generative/) - Notes about generating various organic patterns, with examples and Python code, by Anders Hoff.
 - [Computer Graphics from Scratch](http://www.gabrielgambetta.com/computer-graphics-from-scratch/introduction.html) -  A raytracing and rasterization textbook that teaches you how OpenGL and DirectX works.
+- [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) - A free book for when you really need to know how to do Bézier things.

 ## Courses